alfonsoristorato/wiremock-docker-easy-extensions/README.md

 # (Required - can be empty) A list of dependencies required to run your classes, they will be packaged in the final JAR.
 dependencies:
   - org.apache.commons:commons-lang3:3.18.0

-# (Required)
-output:
-  # (Required) The directory where the generated JAR will be placed.
-  dir: "build/extensions"
-  # (Required) The name of the generated JAR file.
-  jar-name: "wiremock-extensions-bundled.jar"

-# (Required)
-wiremock:
-    # (Required) The directory from where to read, and therefore provide to WireMock, the WireMock mappings.
-  mappings-dir: examples/mappings
-    # (Optional) The directory from where to read, and therefore provide to WireMock, the WireMock files.
-  files-dir: examples/__files
 ```

 ### Building Your Extensions